frc5687/2021-tutorial/README.md

 ## Overview

 This tutorial explains how [our team, the Outliers,](https://www.theoutliers.org/) writes Java code to control our robot.
 For a more general introduction to programming FRC robots, see the [FIRST Robotics Competition Control System](https://docs.wpilib.org/en/stable/) and [FRC Programming Done Right](https://frc-pdr.readthedocs.io/en/latest/).
+Google searches about specific issues will often lead you to discussions on [chiefdelphi](https://www.chiefdelphi.com/), a discussion board set up in the 1990s by FRC team #47 (from Delphi and Pontiac Central High School whose mascot was the Chief).

 This year's tutorial contains a lot more overview material than usual because most of the students on our team are new to the FIRST Robotics Competition.
 Don't worry if you don't understand everything at first!